PurritoBin/PurritoBin/README.md

     <Ctrl-d to exit>
     https://bsd.ac/curlpr0
 ```

-LIMITS (specific to bsd.ac):
+##### LIMITS (specific to bsd.ac):
-- One paste every 3 seconds, abusers will be automatically banned for 10 minutes.
+- One paste every 3 seconds — abusers will be automatically banned for 10 minutes;
-- Paste size limited to 64KB (larger pastes will be aborted).
+- Paste size is limited to 64KB (larger pastes will be aborted); and
-- Even though SSL is supported for pasting connections, the server on bsd.ac does not use the SSL capabilities because the author is a dumb hoe.
+- Even though SSL is supported for pasting connections, the server on bsd.ac does not use SSL capabilities because the author is an airhead.

 ### Encrypted Storage Clients  (=｀ᆺ├┬┴┬┴

-In a encrypted storage setting, the paste is encrypted before sending it to the server.
+With encrypted storage, the paste is encrypted before uploading to the server.

-Now the server will only be used as a storage bin and even in case of a non-https connection,
-you are guaranteed that no one else will be able to read the data that you have sent.
+Said-server will only ever be used as a storage bin.
+You are guaranteed that only you and those you choose will be able to read the data that you have sent, even with unencrypted (non-HTTPS) connections.

 #### How does it work?
- Steps automatically done by the provided clients, on the client side:
+These steps are automatically done by the provided client-side applications:
- - Randomly generate an ecryption **key**.
+1. Randomly generate an encryption **key**;
- - Encrypt your **data** using said **key**, the encrypted data is called the **cipher**.
+2. Encrypt your **data** using said-**key**, creating a **cipher**; and
- - Send the **cipher** to PurritoBin and get a stadard paste url as above, which will be converted to the form
+3. Send the **cipher** to PurritoBin and receive a standard paste URL converted to the following form:
  ```
  https://bsd.ac/paste.html#pasteID_encryptionKEY
  ```
-The standard client is `meow`, a companion to the above `purr`, which is also POSIX compliant and should work in all shells.
-It has exactly the same usage as `purr`, so please look at those examples to see how to use it.
+The standard client is `meow`, an also-POSIX-compliant companion to the above `purr`.
+It has exactly the same usage as `purr`, so please refer to those examples to see how to use it.

-The only dependency on the client side is the presence of [LibreSSL](https://www.libressl.org/) or [OpenSSL](https://www.openssl.org/), to do the encryption.
+The only dependency on the client side is the presence of [LibreSSL](https://www.libressl.org/) or [OpenSSL](https://www.openssl.org/) for encryption.

-There will be other clients in the [clients](clients/) folder, added on demand for other platforms, which will allow you to do all this automatically.
+There will be other clients in the [clients](clients/) folder, added per-demand for other platforms.
 Pull requests for other clients are highly welcome.

 ### Why is this secure?
-- All the encryption is done on the client side.
+- All the encryption is done on the client side;
-- Only the **cipher** is sent to PurritoBin.
+- Only the **cipher** is sent to PurritoBin;
-- The url only contains the encrypted **cipher** and has no knowledge of the actual data.
+- The URL only contains the encrypted **cipher** and has no knowledge of the actual data;
-- When you visit the html webpage the **key** is in the **hash property** of the webpage, which is never sent to the server.
+- When you visit the HTML link the **key** is in the **hash property** of the webpage, which is never sent to the server; and
-- All decryption is done inside the browser, using javascript, [Crypto JS](https://github.com/brix/crypto-js) on the client side.
+- All decryption is done inside the browser, using JavaScript — [Crypto JS](https://github.com/brix/crypto-js) on the client side.

+#### NOTE:
-NOTE: Anyone who has the full link is going to be able to read the decrypted text.
-Only send the full hash included url to people you trust, through a secure communications channel.
+Anyone who has the full link is able to read the decrypted text.
+Only send the full hash URL to people you trust through a secure communications channel.

 ## Server （ฅ＾・ﻌ・＾）ฅ

 ### Design principles
-The aim is to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) philosophy and only aim to do one thing.
-There are tools which manage to do the other things better, so make the current one as integrable as possible.
+The aim is to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) philosophy to do one thing and do it well (there are tools which manage to do other things better, so make the current tool as integrable as possible).

 Purrito Bin is very, very easily integrated into any setup.
-It runs as an unprivileged user in a single directory without access to any other systems resource.
+It runs as an unprivileged user in a single directory without additional system access.

-In OpenBSD, it is automatically [pledges](https://man.openbsd.org/pledge) and [unveils](https://man.openbsd.org/unveil) the bare minimum to function, so even in the case of a bug in the code, an attacker has no access to the system.
+In OpenBSD, it automatically [pledges](https://man.openbsd.org/pledge) and [unveils](https://man.openbsd.org/unveil) the bare minimum to function.
+Even in the case of a bug in the code, an attacker has no access to the system.

-Pull requests to harden the code by default in linux and other operating systems are highly welcome.
+Pull requests to harden the code by default in other Unix-like operating systems are highly welcome.

 ### What PurritoBin provides
-- Auto slug generation and returning paste url.
+- Auto-slug generation and returned paste URL;
-- Efficient limiting of paste size by cutting off requests at threshold, stopping network blockage.
+- Efficient limiting of paste size by cutting off requests at threshold, stopping network blockage;
-- Submission port for users to submit.
+- Submission port for users to submit to; and
-- You can run it on an internal system so that it is accessible only by the people inside the network.
+- You can run it on an internal system so that it is only accessible to the people inside the intranet.

 ### What PurritoBin does NOT provide
-- Server to browse the pastes
+- Server to browse the pastes;
   - The pastes are plain text files, so they can be shown using [httpd(8)](https://man.openbsd.org/httpd.8), [apache](https://httpd.apache.org/), [nginx](https://www.nginx.com/) or literally any other web server.
-Use them, they are much better at this and can implement a lot of other functionality.
+Use them — they are much better at this and can implement a lot of other useful functionality.
-- Auto cleaning of pastes
+- Auto cleaning of pastes; or
   - Use a [cron](https://en.wikipedia.org/wiki/Cron) job to manage this.
 It is a lot more efficient and also gives you more control.
-- Request throttling
+- Request throttling.
   - Use a firewall, like [pf](https://www.openbsd.org/faq/pf/filter.html), [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) or **(god forbid)** [iptables](https://linux.die.net/man/8/iptables), to manage this, they are designed for exactly this kind of feature.

 ### Requirements
 - [uSockets](https://github.com/uNetworking/uSockets/)
 - [uWebSockets](https://github.com/uNetworking/uWebSockets/)

 ### Installation
 ```
 $ make
 $ make install
 ```

-or to install to a different location, use the `DESTDIR` variable.
+To install to a different location, use the `DESTDIR` variable.

 ### Usage

-The server is run using the command `purrito`.
+The server is executed using the command `purrito`.
 To quickly view the available options:
 ```
 $ purrito -h
 usage: purrito [-cdeghiklmnpsw] -d domain [-c public_cert_file]